 The Badger Run is in three stages.

 First: The Badger runners run 4 to 20 miles

 from a selected point to the site of the Tribe's Pow-Wow with

 each runner holding a Sacred Staff corresponding to the colors white, yellow, blue, and black.

 We encourage that only the four Badgers and any alternates runners participate in this

 first stage.
 At the end of the run, the four Badger runners hand their staffs to the waiting leaders of the tribe.

 Second: Holding their staffs, the Badger runners run to

-a site within a mile of the Nde Daa Pow-Wow where our Apache people are waiting.
+a site close to the Pow-Wow where our Apache people are waiting.
 We

-encourage that tribe members who want to participate gather at this place.
+encourage that tribe members who want to participate to gather at this place.